 Most character meals at Disney parks everywhere are buffets, and Disneyland is no different.
-The only full table service character meal option at Disneyland is Ariel’s Grotto so that is your only choice if you want a sit down meal.
 One other choice if a buffet doesn’t suit everyone in your party is Storytellers Cafe, where guests have the choice of ordering off an à la carte menu or visiting the buffet.

 4. What characters are a can’t miss?

 Is there one character that your kids MUST see?
 Then your choice in character meals may be narrowed down easily.
 While you’ll probably meet 4-8 characters during any given meal, there is only one character guaranteed at each Disneyland dining location:

 - Mickey at PCH Grill

 - Chip & Dale at Storytellers Cafe

 Even though there is only one guaranteed character, there are some characters that make fairly regular appearances at certain locations.
 For example, you’ll always see multiple princesses at Ariel’s Grotto, and you’ll usually see quite a few members of Mickey’s gang at Mickey’s Surfs Up! at PCH Grill.
 See the printable below for common characters you may see at each location.